Troubleshooting routing problems

 The other interesting thing you sometimes see in a traceroute session is multiple next-hop IP addresses for the same TTL value.
 This tells you that there are actually multiple paths to the destination, all with the same routing cost.
 This is only a problem if there are firewalls in the path.
 A firewall will generally object to forwarding response packets back to a source if it didn’t see the original packet going the other way.
 To the firewall, this looks like a protocol violation, so it will usually drop the unexpected packet.

 The other thing that traceroute will sometimes show you is a loop.
-Somewhere along the path you’ll see an IP address that you’d already seen.
+Somewhere along the path, you’ll see an IP address that you’ve already seen.
 That is, you’ll see a path that goes from router A to B, C, D, C, D, C, and so on.
 This tells you that router C is forwarding the packet to router D, which forwards it back to C.

 This is actually the reason the TTL field exists.
 The source device will usually use the maximum value of the TTL field: 255.
 In a loop, the TTL value will eventually decrement to 0 and the packet will be dropped.
 There are no infinite loops in IP, but it’s still a bad thing because your packets aren’t getting through and congestion problems could result.